Plumbing Contractor in Seattle, WA | Reddit & LinkedIn

 Short answer

 A licensed plumbing contractor in Seattle installs and repairs water lines, drains, water heaters, and fixtures, with attention to the city's older housing stock.
-On ContractShield, you post a work order, receive three to five competitive bids within 48 hours from verified Seattle plumbers, and pay a flat 2% platform fee split 1% client and 1% contractor on the accepted quote.
+On ContractShield, Seattle plumbers build a line-item bid in about 25 minutes (AI draft in under a minute), run the job from the truck with tasks, photos, and time tracking, and get paid on milestones for a flat 2% per job, 1% client and 1% contractor, capped at $250 per job.

 - Expect three to five competitive bids within 48 hours.